Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Introduction

 {\bf Robust learning from multiple distributions.} Let $ P_1, \ldots, P_m$ denote $m$ distributions of data, e.g., different perturbed versions of the underlying true distribution $ P_0$.
-Robust learning from multiple distributions is to minimize the maximum of expected loss over the $m$ distributions, i.e.,
+Robust learning from multiple distributions is to minimize the maximum of the expected losses over the $m$ distributions, i.e.,